Continuing Professional Development (CPD)

 Can I claim CPD credits for work on guideline development groups?

 If you are involved in work reviewing, preparing or writing guidelines on behalf of an internal (e.g. your department or hospital) or external organisation (e.g. College, specialty association, NICE) you are entitled to claim CPD credits.
 These can either be Internal or External CPD credits depending on who the work is for – although the majority of the work in writing guidelines centres around private study and preparation, and this is an Internal activity.
 In order to claim credits it is generally required that you record the new learning that has taken place, your reflection on it, and any change in practice that will actually or potentially follow.
-These aspects should be discussed at your annual appraisal.
-You will need to justifiably claim that the learning has influenced your professional practice.
-On this basis it would be unusual for more than 10 credits in a 12-month period to be claimed for this type of activity.

 - About the College